Workers’ Compensation Attorneys in Birmingham

 Unfortunately, workers’ comp does not provide compensation for various non-economic losses, such as pain and suffering, emotional distress, and diminished quality of life.
 In addition, in nearly all cases, you cannot sue an employer to claim damages for these losses.

-- A careless subcontractor who is working with or nearby an employee;
+- A careless subcontractor who is working with or near an employee;

 - The owner of an outside property (such as a hotel or conference center) where an employee slips and falls and gets injured during a work-related function;